Is Deep Vein Thrombosis Genetic? DVT Risk Factors Explained

 Another condition that increases your risk of DVT is hereditary antithrombin deficiency.
 This condition places you at higher risk because your body is more likely to form blood clots, especially in the veins.
 About 50 percent of people with this condition will develop at least one abnormal blood clot during their lives.

-According to the CDC, about five to eight percent of Americans have at least one genetic risk factor that increases their chance of developing a DVT.
-So, is DVT genetic?
-The answer appears to be “yes,” but it’s important to note that not everyone with a risk factor for DVT will develop it.
+According to the CDC, about five to eight percent of Americans have at least one genetic risk factor that increases their chance of developing a DVT.1

 How Do You Know If You Have a DVT?